Bradley University: Student organizations

+Greek life

+There are several fraternities and sororities on and off campus.
+In 2003, Bradley University student and member of the Phi Kappa Tau fraternity, Robert Schmalz (age 22), died after drinking excessive amounts of alcohol continuously over several days.
+His death stood in particularly stark contrast to the award that Bradley administrators had accepted in Washington, DC that same month, in recognition of the university's alcohol and drug abuse prevention programs, which was portrayed to the nation as being exemplary.

+Media

+The annual student literary journal is called Broadside.
+The student-run weekly newspaper is called The Scout.

 Athletics

 Bradley University is a member of the Missouri Valley Conference.
-Conference-approved sports at Bradley for men are baseball, basketball, cross country running, golf, indoor and outdoor track, and soccer.
-Women's' sports consist of basketball, cross country running, golf, indoor and outdoor track, softball, tennis, and volleyball.
-The men's basketball team has appeared nine times in the NCAA Tournament: 1950, 1954, 1955, 1980, 1986, 1988, 1996, 2006, 2019 and would have appeared in the 2020 NCAA tournament as the MVC Tournament Champions.
-In 1950 and 1954 they were national runners up in the Final Four, and in 2006 the Braves made their first Sweet Sixteen appearance since 1955, defeating 4th seed Kansas and 5th seed Pittsburgh.
+Conference-approved sports at Bradley for men are baseball, basketball, cross-country running, golf, indoor and outdoor track, and soccer.
+Women's sports consist of basketball, cross-country running, golf, indoor and outdoor track, softball, tennis, and volleyball.
+As of the spring semester of 2024, Bradley University's Esports teams also joined the conference to compete in Overwatch 2 and Rocket League.

+The men's basketball team has appeared nine times in the NCAA Tournament: 1950, 1954, 1955, 1980, 1986, 1988, 1996, 2006, and 2019 and would have appeared in the 2020 NCAA tournament as the MVC Tournament Champions.
+In 1950 and 1954 they were national runners-up in the Final Four, and in 2006 the Braves made their first Sweet Sixteen appearance since 1955, defeating 4th seed Kansas and 5th seed Pittsburgh.
 Bradley's run came to an end in the Sweet Sixteen with a loss to the University of Memphis.
 Bradley also won the National Invitation Tournament in 1957, 1960, 1964, and 1982.
 In 2008, the men's basketball team was selected to participate in the inaugural College Basketball Invitational.
 They defeated Cincinnati and Virginia en route to the Championship but lost to Tulsa 2–1 in a 3-game series.

-In 2007, the Bradley soccer team defeated Creighton 1–0 to claim their first MVC Tournament Championship and fourth appearance in the NCAA postseason soccer tournament.
-Following their first ever NCAA tournament game victory over DePaul 2–0, the Braves continued on a magical run to the Elite Eight by defeating seven-time national champion Indiana University on penalty kicks (5–4) and the University of Maryland in overtime, both on the road.
-During the Maryland game they were down 2–0 with less than three minutes left and won.
-The match has been referred to as "The Miracle in Maryland."
-Bradley's coach, Jim DeRose, was named the national Coach of the Year by Soccer America after their great season.